Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Introduction and main results

-As consequence of their isoperimetric inequality, Cavalletti and Mondino discuss in \cite{CM25} upper bounds on the area of acausal hypersurfaces inside the interior of a black hole and in cosmological spacetimes.
-In the latter case they work in a conical spacetime and interpret the tip of the cone, which corresponds to the origin $O$ in our special setting, as ``big bang'', and the distance $\operatorname{dist}(O,S)$ roughly as the ``age'' of the universe.
+As a consequence of their isoperimetric inequality, Cavalletti and Mondino discuss in \cite{CM25} upper bounds on the area of acausal hypersurfaces inside the interior of a black hole and in cosmological spacetimes.
+In the latter case they work in a conical spacetime and interpret the tip of the cone (which corresponds to the origin $O$ in our special setting) as ``big bang'' and $\inf |S|$ roughly as the ``age'' of the universe.
 In the special case of a conical Minkowski spacetime, Corollary \ref{cor:CM_L1_stability} and \ref{cor:CM_refined_L1_stability} yield improved upper bounds.
+Before, we mentioned that the Euclidean isoperimetric inequality in dimension $n\geq 3$ is not stable with respect to the Hausdorff distance.
+A similar example, namely suitable hypersurfaces with a growing thin tentacle, shows that for $n\geq 3$ we cannot hope for a Hausdorff stability improvement of Theorem~\ref{thm:BE_L1_stability} with domain-independent constants.
+In the Euclidean case, Fuglede \cite{Fu89} showed that Hausdorff stability actually does hold in all dimensions when restricting to convex sets with Lipschitz boundary or to nearly spherical sets.
+It turns out that in the Lorentzian case we are naturally in a ``nearly hyperbolic'' setting when working with achronal hypersurfaces (given as graphs) over a fixed bounded domain $\Omega \subset \HH^n$ with a Lipschitz boundary.
+Indeed, a uniform $W^{1,\infty}$-bound on functions describing past volume-normalized achronal hypersurfaces over such a domain will be provided by the causal structure.
+This will allow us to upgrade our results measured in terms of the Fraenkel asymmetry to stability results measured in terms of a Hausdorff asymmetry -- at the cost of a constant that depends on the ambient spacetime and a worse exponent.

+Thanks to the Lipschitz assumption on the domain $\Omega\subset \HH^n$, which we a priori define as an $n$-dimensional Lipschitz submanifold with boundary, we can in the following assume that $\Omega$ is closed without loss of generality as Lipschitz boundaries are null sets.
+Closedness of $\Omega$ implies that the conical Minkowski spacetime $M=\R_+ \Omega$ satisfies a strong causality condition, namely \emph{global hyperbolicity}; see Subsection \ref{sub:cauchy_hypersurface}.
+The latter is equivalent to the existence of a \emph{Cauchy hypersurface} of $M$ as defined in Subsection \ref{sub:cauchy_hypersurface}, which intuitively is a subset visited exactly once by every spacetime observer.
+Since we consider bounded $\Omega$, we can equivalently assume that it is compact.
+Compactness of $\Omega$ guarantees, and is in fact equivalent to, \emph{spatial compactness} of $M$, i.e.~compactness of all Cauchy hypersurfaces of $M$, which under these assumptions are nothing else but achronal hypersurfaces $S$ of $M$ over $\Omega$; see Subsection~\ref{sub:graphs}.